KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
+5. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-5. Recommendation: Replace eslintrc by new flat config.
+6. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-MQTT by jupadin](https://github.com/jupadin/MMM-MQTT)